MITLibraries/transmogrifier/docs/adrs/0005-field-methods.md

 Testing should also be significantly improved.
 The current testing suite is built around very large fixtures and unit tests meant to encompass the expected data scenarios for each source's records.
 They are not easy to parse and can be a barrier to new developers trying to understand the application.
 Separate tests for each field method should simplfy the testing infrastructure and make it easier to maintain.

 Logging and associated analytics should also be easier to manage and provide a better view of the data transformed by this application.
+During orchestration of the transform, the field methods will provide a consistent and shared way of reporting errors or outlier behavior when transforming fields.

 During this refactor, there should be no changes to the records produced the application.
 However, the code changes will benefit developers by making the application easier to maintain, extend, and test.